-For total coliforms, the BCDWPR requires that 1) when there is one (1) sample in a 30day period, the sample contains no total coliform bacteria per 100 mL and that 2) when there is more than one (1) sample in a 30-day period, at least 90% of samples have no detectable total coliform bacteria per 100 mL and no sample has more than 10 total coliform bacteria per 100 ml.
-In 2023, all 168 samples tested for total coliforms tested negative.
+For total coliforms, the BCDWPR requires that 1) when there is one (1) sample in a 30day period, the sample contains no total coliform bacteria per 100 mL and that 2) when there is more than one (1) sample in a 30-day period, at least 90% of samples have no detectable total coliform bacteria per 100 mL and no sample has more than 10 total coliform bacteria per 100 mL.
+Of the 162 samples tested for total coliforms, one (1) sample tested positive for total coliforms but more than 90% of samples taken in every 30-day period had no detectable total coliform per 100 mL.